 The secret is to cook it in a frying pan on the stove

 The tart looks as though it has been baked in the oven.
 The outside is golden and slightly crispy, while the inside has a lovely spongy texture, crammed with tender broccoli and tasty cheese.
 Cut a slice and it is firm enough to pick up with your fingers to eat.
 But it takes only a fraction of the time it would take to make it in the oven.

 The direct heat from the stove cooks the tart evenly from underneath, and the heat transfers up through the tart and starts to set the filling.
 After 5 minutes the tart is cooked halfway through, with a lovely golden brown bottom.
-All that needs doing is to flip the tart to allow the other side to brown and cook in the same way.
-10 minutes from start to finish – what could be faster?
+All that needs to be done is to flip the tart to allow the other side to brown and cook in the same way.
+10 minutes from start to finish - what could be faster?

 A crustless broccoli and cheese tart is the ideal tart to cook while you are having a barbeque or cookout.
-Just tip the batter into a greased frying pan and pop it on the grill alongside your hamburgers or sausages and leave it to brown.
-Turn it over half way through cooking and brown the other side and you have an instant side dish to serve with your meat and salads.
+Just tip the batter into a greased frying pan, pop it on the grill alongside your hamburgers or sausages and leave it to brown.
+Turn it over halfway through cooking and brown the other side and you have an instant side dish to serve with your meat and salads.

 I like to eat a slice, cold, for a quick breakfast-on-the-go.
 And with only 169 calories per slice, it makes a great meal for dieters!